 The Apex SDK sample app provides examples on event handling.
 See Sample Apex SDK for Slack App.

 Apex SDK for Slack is subject to Slack's rate limits.
 Slack’s Event API invokes the app_rate_limited event when a single app receives more than 30,000 events in a single hour from a single workspace.
 It's automatically sent when your app's event subscriptions are rate limited or disabled.

-Apex SDK for Slack apps are automatically subscribed to app_rate_limited.
-However, a default event handler is currently unavailable.
-To determine if you Slack client has hit a rate limit error, look for these fields in the response.
+Apex SDK for Slack apps automatically subscribes to app_rate_limited.
+But a default event handler is unavailable.
+To determine if your Slack client has reached a rate limit error, look for these fields in the response.

-ratelimited: Most Apex classes that call Slack Client API methods include this field.
-It means your request has been rate limited and you must wait a certain period before retrying the request.
+ratelimited: Most Apex classes that call Slack Client API methods include this field, which means that your request is rate limited and you must wait a certain period before retrying the request.

-rate_limited: For Apex classes calling Slack Client API methods that involves posting to a channel, this field is included in the response when the app has posted too many messages.
-Apps are not allowed to post more than one message per second per channel, althout short bursts that exceed that limit are allowed.
+rate_limited: For Apex classes calling Slack Client API methods that involve posting to a channel, this field is included in the response if the app posted too many messages.
+Apps aren’t allowed to post more than one message per second per channel, although short bursts that exceed the limit are allowed.